 Never Trim A Wet Beard

 When your beard is wet, the water will actually cause your beard to lay entirely different than when it's dry.
 So you never want to trim your beard when it is wet, or even damp.
 I recommend fully drying your beard before you consider any trimming.
 If you use a blow dryer daily as part of your beard routine, go through that process just as you normally do and then...

 Style your beard before you trim

 When you apply products like beard oil and beard butter, they will soften the hairs and also absorb to give your beard a much different (better) appearance.
 So you really want to go through your beard routine and apply the products you use daily before you trim anything at all.

 I've talked to tons of barbers as well as beardsmen about beard trimming, and whenever I get asked how I go about trimming my beard the best analogy I can come up with is to treat it like a hedge.
 Just as you would shape and trim a hedge in your front yard, work around the outside of your beard to trim flyaway hairs and get the desired shape and beard style you desire.

-Trim over a couple days
+Trim over a couple of days

 Don't be afraid to get your beard shaped up and come back to it a day later to finish it up.
 I've found that sometimes it's easy to go crazy staring into the mirror trying to get every hair just perfect.
 But then as soon as you go to the gym, take a shower and style your beard again, it will lay slightly differently.
-Don't make a habit of constantly trimming your beard by any means, but don't be afraid to fine tune it over a couple days as you see areas you may have missed.
+Don't make a habit of constantly trimming your beard by any means, but don't be afraid to fine-tune it over a couple of days as you see areas you may have missed.